DocsaidLab/FaceDetection/README.md

-# face_detecteion_dev
+# Face Detection Development

-This repo is for face detection development.
-It supports traingin, evaluation, and conversion to onnx.
-SCRFD is the first implementation of this repo.
+This repository is dedicated to face detection development.
+It supports training, evaluation, and ONNX model conversion.
+The first implementation included in this repo is SCRFD.

 ## Environment setup